-2. The clerk shall transmit a copy of the notice to the state agency concerned.
+(2) The clerk shall transmit a copy of the notice to the state agency concerned.
 The state agency may deny the claim, or may request a postponement of proceedings to permit negotiations with the claimant.
 If the court finds that a claim is prima facie within its jurisdiction, it shall order the claim to be placed upon its regular docket for hearing.

-3. During the period of negotiations and pending hearing, the state agency, represented by the attorney general, shall, if possible, reach an agreement with the claimant regarding the facts upon which the claim is based so as to avoid the necessity for the introduction of evidence at the hearing.
+(3) During the period of negotiations and pending hearing, the state agency, represented by the Attorney General, shall, if possible, reach an agreement with the claimant regarding the facts upon which the claim is based so as to avoid the necessity for the introduction of evidence at the hearing.
 If the parties are unable to agree upon the facts an attempt shall be made to stipulate the questions of fact in issue.

 the claim and shall conclude its determination, if possible, within

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2016 Regular Session

-The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
+The West Virginia Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.